game design:

 Level-Gating

 Players must master skills or reach a certain level before progressing.
-Tougher areas may be blocked by high level enemies, or for puzzle games a certain amount of rewards must be gathered from early levels before unlocking later ones, ensuring adequate skill level.
+Tougher areas may be blocked by high level enemies (see Little Eidolons), or for puzzle games a certain amount of rewards must be collected from early levels before unlocking later ones, ensuring adequate skill level.

 Micro-Challenges